CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

 In this lab, you will perform:

-- Provision a Document Intelligence resource.
 - Train a custom model in Document Intelligence Studio.
-- Create an Azure Functions project and analyse the documents using function trigger.
+- Create Function App trigger to process documents.
-- Analyze using AI Search Indexer
+- Analyze using AI Search Indexer.

 ### Instructions